Play it safe when installing a generator

 Winter storm season is right around the corner, which may prompt some to look for home generators during the holiday sales season.
 If you are shopping for a generator, here are 10 do’s and don’ts to keep in mind:

-• DO: Install backup CO alarms.
+• Install backup CO alarms.

-• DO: Position generators at least 25 feet outside the home, away from doors, windows and vents that can allow CO to enter the home.
+• Position generators at least 25 feet outside the home, away from doors, windows and vents that can allow CO to enter the home.

-• DO: Ensure your generator is properly grounded.
+• Ensure your generator is properly grounded.

-• DO: Use three-pronged extension cords that are rated to handle the load of the generator.
+• Use three-pronged extension cords that are rated to handle the load of the generator.
 Inspect extension cords for cuts, frays or other damage before use.

-• DON’T: Operate a generator inside your home or an enclosed (or partially-enclosed) space.
+• DON’T operate a generator inside your home or an enclosed (or partially-enclosed) space.
 Generators produce high levels of CO, which can be deadly.

-• DON’T: Open windows or doors while the generator is running.
+• DON’T open windows or doors while the generator is running.

-• DON’T: Rely on generators as a full-time source of power.
+• DON’T rely on generators as a full-time source of power.
 They should only be used temporarily or in emergency situations to power essential equipment or appliances.

-• DON’T: Overload generators.
+• DON’T overload generators.
 They should only be used to power essential equipment.
 Make sure your generator can handle the load of the items you plan to power.

-• DON’T: Connect generators directly into household wiring unless you have an appropriate transfer switch installed.
+• DON’T connect generators directly into household wiring unless you have an appropriate transfer switch installed.
 If a generator is connected to a home’s wiring without a transfer switch, power can backfeed along power lines and electrocute utility lineworkers making repairs.

 If you do decide to purchase or install a generator at your home, be sure to check out our Trifecta manual generator switch that allows you to quickly and safely connect your generator.